 Due to the fact that so many legal issues can be raised in the case of a contested will, it is incredibly important that you have an experienced, dedicated attorney on your side.
-At Burns, Bryant, Cox, Rockefeller & Durkin, P.A., our attorneys have the extensive experience assisting clients with will contests in Dover, New Hampshire and the surrounding areas.
+At Burns, Bryant, Cox, Rockefeller & Durkin, P.A., our attorneys have the extensive experience assisting clients with will contests in Dover, Portsmouth and the surrounding areas.

 Will contest laws in New Hampshire